violetSaathoff/Hashiwokakero/README.md

 # Hashiwokakero

+This project is a demonstration of the fact that the puzzle Hashiwokakero (https://en.wikipedia.org/wiki/Hashiwokakero) is Turing Complete.

-This script exits to quickly solve Hashiwokakero puzzles, and demonstrate how the Hashiwokakero logic gates I've made work.
+This python script exits to quickly solve Hashiwokakero puzzles, and demonstrate how the Hashiwokakero logic gates I've made work.
 To use, run the script and then execute commands in the console.
 The main console commands worth knowing are:

 gates[channel][name].solve(inputs:str, show:bool, prints:bool) -> str:

 This command solves a specific gate for specific inputs.
 The inputs and outputs are binary strings (ex.
 '0110').
 When the 'show' control is True, the gate is displayed after it is solved ('show' defaults to False).
 When the 'prints' control is True, the gate prints whether the puzzle was solved or not, if there was an error, and what the maximum recursion depth of the solver was ('prints' defaults to False).
-Finally, 'channel' is either 1 or 2, and 'name' is the name of the gate you want to use (valid options are presented below).
+Finally, 'channel' is either 1 or 2, and 'name' is thename of the gate you want to use (valid options are presented below).
 For example:

     In [x]: gates[2]['or'].solve('01', True)